adamnew123456/SmallWM/README.markdown

  - The height in pixels of icons (default: 20)
  - The width of the border of windows (default: 4)
  - Whether to (1) or not to (0) show application icons inside icon windows. (default: 1)
+ - The severity of logging messages to send to syslog.
+By default, this is `WARNING`.
+See `syslog(3)` for the other log levels.

 The options in the `[actions]` section are covered next, and then the `[keyboard]` section after that.